nrb5089/SignalProcessingTutorial/Module 2/lab0.md

 ## Problem 1

-Plot the density function and histgram of 10000 samples using a combination of of two Gaussian random variables.
+Plot the density function and histgram of 10000 samples using a combination of of two standard Gaussian random variables.
 ```python
 import numpy as np
 from scipy.special import i0